jina-ai/executors/jinahub/crafters/ImageNormalizer/README.md

       target_size: 42
 ```

-#### using source codes
+#### using source code
-Use the source codes from JinaHub in your Python code:
+Use the source code from JinaHub in your Python code:

 ```python
 from jina import Flow